tiagofsanchez/blog/content/posts/2019-11-26-APIs, a simple tech wizardry.md

 In case you are guessing, the answer to the question above is: No!
 It was not difficult for the Chinese or India Empire to copy European technology advancements.
 The problem wasn't the lack of technology or knowledge, they lacked the values and myths that took centuries to form in the West and which could not be copied rapidly.

+# Europe's technology wizardry: the railroad

+The railroad was not an advanced technology wizardry and anyone that wanted to copy it, could.
+Europe believed that by building railroads across different geographies canned food could reach their soldiers, medicines, doctors and supplies could quickly be deployed wherever there was a need for them.
+Goods and information could travel fast.
 As a result of this creed and, in a way, social structure and new global order, Europe was able to steam ahead.
 These logistical advances played a very big and important role in the European economic growth.

+Today nobody questions the importance of the railroad.
+Trade, as we know it, couldn't exist without it and it would be extremely difficult for the Industrial Revolution to have happened.
+I am clearly simplifying things here, but the point that I am trying to make is that, it would be very hard for you to build an iPhone manufacturing plant in China if all the iPhone components weren't build there.
+How would you transport the chips to your plant?
+Could you get the screens to the assembly line in time?
+What would happen if you wanted to change your suppliers and they were outside of China?
+In short, the overall infrastructure grid that manufacturing, trade and commerce depend on are the "pipes" of the global economy and, to same extent, engines of innovation.

 # The Digital Era